 Stored Presets are listed in the Side Panel, in the group named Settings.
 Move the mouse over a preset to see a small preview how it will affect the picture.
 Click a preset to apply it.

-Copying Settings to Multiple Pictures
+Copying Adjustments to Multiple Pictures

-You don’t need to save changes, or confirm them while you work.
+As long as you are in non-destructive mode (the normal mode), you don’t need to save changes, or confirm them while you work.
 They are saved automatically when the next picture is loaded, when you switch out of Develop, or when you exit the program.
 To make advanced edits that are not available in Develop, switch to the Editor.
 However, changes in the Editor are not non-destructive, and it will no longer be possible to use Develop to modify the original edits.
 Therefore, we recommend that you save the picture under a new name in the Editor rather than saving it back to its original name.

 Adjusting Batches of Pictures